THE FARMERS BANK

 “I started with profitability analyses on the contracts that we had, and the Bank Plus one had been seriously going in the wrong direction for the past several years,” said Jennifer.
 “I went downstairs to a CSR and asked her, ‘If I want to be a new Bank Plus customer, what has to happen?’
 She pulls out this gigantic envelope and tells me I need to fill out this, this and this then mail this, this and this.
 Plus, she confessed that the CSRs don’t even talk to people about it anymore.
 Any time they tried to use any of it, it didn’t work.”

-Thanks to Jennifer’s quick discovery of this outdated product with low profitability, she was ready to start the conversation with Adam Thompson, senior sales consultant at StrategyCorps, on developing a new account that would bring valuable benefits, a simplified lineup of accounts and new fee income to keep the bank prospering.
+Thanks to Jennifer’s quick discovery of this outdated product with low profitability, she was ready to start the conversation with Adam Thompson, senior sales consultant at StrategyCorps, about bank marketing ideas and on developing a new account that would bring valuable benefits, a simplified lineup of accounts and new fee income to keep the bank prospering.